The period in summary

 Andreas Andersson, CEO

-The interim report for the first quarter January - March 2021 is attached to this press release and is available on the company's website www.intervacc.se.
+The interim report for January - September 2021 is attached to this press release and is available on the company's website www.intervacc.se/investors/reports.

 Intervacc AB is a Swedish company within animal health developing safe, effective vaccines for animals.
 The Company's vaccine candidates are based on research at Karolinska Institutet and Swedish University of Agricultural Research where the foundation was laid for the Company's research and development work.
 The Intervacc share has been listed on the Nasdaq First North Growth Market since April 2017.